wp-plugins/botsmasher/readme.txt

 = 1.0.4 =

 * Miscellaneous warnings and notices in contact form submission.
-* Big fixes in local spam registry pre-check.
+* Bug fixes in local spam registry pre-check.
+* Bug fix in saving option to send HTML email.

 = 1.0.3 =